raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In a response the DNS Header QR bit MUST be one (QR=1).
 If the QR bit is not one the message is not a response.

-The DNS Header OPCODE field holds the DSOP OPCODE value (tentatively 6).
+The DNS Header OPCODE field holds the DSO OPCODE value (tentatively 6).

 The Z bits are currently unused, and in both requests and responses the Z bits MUST be set to zero (0) on transmission and MUST be silently ignored